 Seeing who has read your emails—and when—can help increase your productivity, especially if you work in sales.
 While email clients don’t always offer read receipts as a default option, there are a few easy ways to set up this feature.
 In this article, you’ll learn how to see if someone reads your email by enabling a read receipt to elevate your cold email outreach efforts.

-A read or return receipt confirms that an email recipient has read your message.
+A read receipt (MDN/DSN) asks the recipient’s mail app to confirm an open.
+It’s not guaranteed—many apps block or ignore it.
 This feature differs from email validation, which ensures the person you are trying to reach has an active email address.

-With email validation, return receipts can help determine whether your recipient received your messages.
-While a return receipt is not a 100% guarantee that the recipient read an email, it indicates whether the message was opened.
+Use email validation to confirm the address exists.
+Use read receipts or tracking pixels to estimate opens—but both have limits and can be blocked.
+While a return receipt is not a 100% guarantee that the recipient opened an email, it indicates whether the message was opened.

-Remember that tracking a single email is usually more effective than monitoring all emails.
+Track only the emails that matter to avoid noisy alerts.
 You’ll know whether or not the email you’re interested in was received and read without being overwhelmed by notifications for every email you send.

 6 Easy Ways to See If Someone Has Read Your Email